Doctoral Programs in Educational Leadership and Policy Studies

 hours beyond the Masters degree

-- Coursework is divided into 21 hours of core courses and 15 hours of courses in a selected concentration
+- Coursework is divided into 9 hours of core courses and 18 hours of courses in a selected concentration and 12 hours of research courses

 - 20 hours of dissertation research credits are required